noyaboy/noah-cv/content/authors/admin/_index.md

     location: Hsinchu, Taiwan
     date_start: "2024-12-01"
     date_end: ""
-    summary: I am currently pursuing a Master of Engineering in Digital VLSI and System Design at National Yang Ming Chiao Tung University, where I work in the Parallel Computing System Laboratory under Professor Lai, Bo-Cheng.
-My research focuses on developing advanced methodologies for intelligent computing, with an emphasis on hardware-software co-acceleration and heterogeneous platform integrating FPGA and GPU.
+    summary: My research focuses on developing advanced methodologies for intelligent computing, with an emphasis on hardware-software co-acceleration and heterogeneous platform integrating FPGA and GPU.
   - position: Affiliate Trainee
     company_name: A3D3 – Accelerated AI Algorithms for Data-Driven Discovery
     company_url: https://a3d3.ai/